Table of Contents

 The Disaster Management Act, 2005 (to bring into action immediate steps to check the pandemic’s outbreak) and the Essential Commodities Act, 1955 (to prevent hoarding, black-marketing of essential items like masks and sanitisers) have also been invoked.

 To prevent a ‘second peak’ of the Coronavirus pandemic, PM Modi has urged states to focus on vaccination.
-Those above 45 years of age, with co-morbidities can also get the vaccine, while everyone above 60 years of age have been encouraged to get vaccinated.
+Now, those above 18 years of age, can also get the vaccine.
 However, even after the vaccination, the same rules of social distancing and personal hygiene remain as important as before.

 Recently, the Ministry of Health & Family Welfare released an advisory for gated residential complexes, in the face of the COVID-19 pandemic.
 Stating that residents’ welfare associations (RWAs) have a significant role to play in preventing the Coronavirus disease, the release gave some tips as listed below: